TDD: Purposes and Practices. Test-Driven Development (TDD) is frequently misunderstood in ways that cause needless struggle, delay, and upset.

 xUnit.
 Visual Studio Unit Testing.
 Software Testing Fundamentals: (02) Testing Methodologies.
 Software Testing Fundamentals: (01) Testing Fundamentals.
 Testing Podcast.
 Interview Questions for QA Tester.
 Software Quality Assurance Interview Questions and Answers.
 Software QA and Testing Resource Center - FAQ Part 1.
 Learn Software Testing.
 If you want to play computer games for a living...you you first better learn software testing.

 Knowledge of SQL may or may not be applicable to a SQA position.
 I would say there are probably more SQA positions than not that don't have that requirement.
 The most important thing for an SQA position is logical problem solving skills.
 Especially for entry level SQA positions most of the focus will be on your problem solving skills and communication skills.
+Depending on their interview style they could ask you brain teaser/puzzle questions or ask how you would test something.
+More important than the answer is how you approach the problem.
 Learning - How can I transition into getting into QA? - Software Quality Assurance & Testing Stack Exchange.
 I'm late to this discussion, so any suggestions I have may have already been covered before, but here are some ideas: 1) Make sure you have a degree in SOMETHING.

 I have a B.A. in English, which has nothing to do with working in QA, and I got a diploma from a programming school, which again isn't QA related.
 But having them on my resume means that I'm already ahead about half the people looking for the same job I am.
 2) Learn at least some basic programming.
 Personally, I don't like programming that much - I tend to use it as a means to an end.
 3) As other people have said, try studying some books on testing.
 4) Try getting yourself certified.